About the Support Centre for Data Sharing

 What is the Support Centre for Data Sharing?

-- By data sharing practices we mean legal, technical or, in general, professional procedures that are observable in the space of data sharing.
-This space is so new that it may be too soon to talk about best practices already: it will be up to the community SCDS will develop to decide what works best.
+- data sharing practices: legal, technical or, in general, professional procedures that are observable in the space of data sharing.

-- By legal frameworks we refer to the broad systems of rules that govern and regulate decision making, agreements, compliance, laws, etc. Our focus is on the legal frameworks of the European Union and its Member States, however we will also observe and learn from the experience of other countries worldwide.
+- legal frameworks: the broad systems of rules that govern and regulate decision making, agreements, compliance, laws, etc. Our focus is on the legal frameworks of the European Union and its Member States, however we will also observe and learn from the experience of other countries worldwide.

-- By access and distribution technology we refer to aspects such as data security, identification and traceability of data sources, and data publication through APIs.
+- access and distribution technology: data security, identification and traceability of data sources, and data publication through APIs.

 What is the Support Centre for Data Sharing not about?

 - Open data.
-Please visit the European Commission website dedicated to that: the European Data Portal.
+Please visit the dedicated European Commission website: data.europa.eu.

-- Data sharing between individuals - e.g. within friends or family on social networks - and their implications on privacy.
-Our research, however, will be on the awareness of the legal frameworks dedicated to protect individuals’ rights, such as the EU General Data Protection Regulation.
+- Data sharing between individuals, for example between friends or family on social networks and its implications on pri-vacy.
+Our research will be on the awareness of the legal frameworks dedicated to protecting individuals’ rights, such as the EU General Data Protection Regulation.

 - Technology topics that are related to, but not strictly about, data access and distribution.
-E.g. we will not study subjects such as cloud computing or blockchain, developed respectively by other EU initiatives such as the Free flow of non-personal data or the EU Blockchain Observatory and Forum.
+For instance, we will not study subjects such as cloud computing or blockchain, developed respectively by other EU initiatives such as the Free flow of non-personal data or the EU Blockchain Observatory und Forum.